isl-org/OpenBot/body/cad/rc_truck_body/README.md

       <img src="/docs/images/add_side_covers.png" width="32%" />
       <img src="/docs/images/add_side_covers_2.png" width="32%" />
     </p>
-12. Mount the ```main_frame``` onto the RC-truck body using the four mounting pins and their respective screws.
+12. Mount the ```main_frame``` onto the RC-Truck body using the four mounting pins and their respective screws.
 Make sure all cable connectors and the power switch for the robot are accessible through the rectangular opening on the back side of the ```main_frame``` for PCB connections.
-In addition, pull out the battery connector from the triangular opening on the front.
+Pull out the battery connector from the triangular opening on the front of the ```main_frame```.
     <p float="left">
       <img src="/docs/images/add_main_frame_1.JPG" width="32%" />
       <img src="/docs/images/add_main_frame_2.png" width="32%" />